-Chris is based out of Gislason & Hunter’s New Ulm office who provides both litigation and transactional services to individuals and businesses, primarily those engaged in the fields of banking, finance, agriculture or agribusiness.
-These services cover a variety of areas of law, including commercial, corporate and real estate law, and Chris regularly guides both emerging and established businesses through lending and financing projects, corporate agreements, mergers and acquisitions, real estate transactions and general business litigation matters.
+Chris is based out of Gislason & Hunter’s New Ulm office and provides both litigation and transactional services to individuals and businesses, primarily those engaged in the fields of finance and banking, agriculture or agribusiness.
+These services cover a variety of areas of law, including business and corporate law and real estate law, and Chris regularly guides both emerging and established businesses through lending and financing projects, corporate agreements, mergers and acquisitions, real estate transactions and general business litigation matters.

 Areas of Expertise